Check local air quality online or call 503-229-5696

 The key to reducing ozone is to reduce the emissions that create it.

 - Limit or reschedule outside activities.
-Stay indoors in a well-ventilated or air-conditioned building.
-If you must be active outdoors, try to schedule activity before 10 a.m. or after 7 p.m.
+Think about spending more time indoors where ozone levels are usually lower.
+If you must be active outdoors, try to schedule activity before Noon or after 7 p.m.

 - Skip the car ride.
 Combine errands and use public transit, bike, or walk.
 If you walk or bike, do so early in the morning or later in the evening.
 Do not idle.

 - Postpone mowing.
-Lawn and garden equipment contributes to ozone-forming emissions.
+Gas powered lawn and garden equipment contributes to ozone-forming emissions.

 - Check on friends, relatives and neighbors.
 People with respiratory problems such as asthma, the elderly, and children are most affected by air pollution.

 - Maintain healthy behaviors.
 Drink lots of water; Eat balanced meals; Exercise indoors on high-ozone days; Don’t smoke; Listen to your body and contact a healthcare provider if you are experiencing health symptoms.